damienwhaley/challenge-seek/README.md

 ## Requirements

 This code challenge was created using **Node.js v14.16.1** and **npm v6.14.12**.
 The rest of the dependencies are installed via `npm`.
-I used the [typescript-starter](https://www.npmjs.com/package/typescript-starter) project to create the boilerplate.
+I used the [node-typescript-boilerplate](https://github.com/jsynowiec/node-typescript-boilerplate) project to scaffold this solution.

 ## TL;DR